ukropj/herd-solver/README.md

 - optionally: a line starting with `height:` containing a single number, how many tiles fit on the page vertically (relevant for page travesal). **Lowest** allowed height is 3.
 If not specified, it is assumed the puzzle height is 8.
 - a line starting with `optimal:` containing a single number, the optimal number of steps
 - optionally: a line starting with `fixed:` containing a single number, the fixed optimal number of steps
-- optionally: a line starting with `~` containing a speciial flag
+- optionally: a line starting with `~` containing a special flag
   - `~secret` - activates the secret jumping mechanic
 - an **empty line** (or more) that signifies the end of the puzzle entry (not needed after the last puzzle)
 - all other lines are parts of the puzzle plan, each character is one tile